 - Incorrect diagnosis that leads to inadequate treatment

-- Prescription drug mistakes such as prescribing the wrong drug or the wrong amount
+- Prescription drug mistakes such as prescribing the wrong drug or the wrong amount of drug

 - Errors in administering drugs